clifford2/vigil-local-container/README.md

 ## About This Code

+Valerian Saliou, the author of Vigil, makes a container image available on Docker Hub as [valeriansaliou/vigil-local](https://hub.docker.com/r/valeriansaliou/vigil-local/).
+It is built `FROM scratch`, which means probe scripts don't work.

-This is a simple container image for `vigil-local`, with a shell to support probe scripts.
+This code builds a container image for `vigil-local` **with a BusyBox shell to support probe scripts**.
 It supports only `x86_64` for now.

-Valerian Saliou, the author of Vigil, makes a container image available on Docker Hub as [valeriansaliou/vigil-local](https://hub.docker.com/r/valeriansaliou/vigil-local/).
-His image is most likely more up to date than this one, but it is built `FROM scratch`, which means probe scripts don't work.

 ## Run